 • A global biotech company on a breach involving the release of employee W-2 forms via a phishing scam.
 Also represented the company in a putative class action arising from the breach and defended the New York Attorney General’s action.

-• The One Fund Boston, a charity created to provide financial assistance to survivors and families of those killed in the Boston Marathon bombings, in creating a complete privacy program and policies for employees, volunteers and collaborating parties of the charity, which was created to on a pro bono basis.
+• The One Fund Boston, a charity created to provide financial assistance to survivors and families of those killed in the Boston Marathon bombings, in creating a complete privacy program and policies for employees, volunteers and collaborating parties of the charity, which was created on a pro bono basis.

 Representative Data Breach/Privacy Litigation